Understanding Your Care Options: Palliative Care vs. Hospice Care

 • Providing care usually in your own home

-The goal shifts from fighting the illness to making sure your loved one is as comfortable and peaceful as possible during their remaining time.
+The goal changes from fighting the illness to making sure your loved one is as comfortable and peaceful as possible during their remaining time.

 I don’t make these critical decisions for you—that’s your choice as a family.
 Instead, I help you understand your options so you can make the decision that feels right for your loved one.